shankarkm-code/pollinate-solution/README.md

 # pollinate-solution
 This repository is a solution for an assignment by pollinate

-use draw.io to connect to github and view the below to files.
+use draw.io to connect to github and view the below two files.

 1. Refer to ERD.io for the database model design